 Best Practices for Working with Construction Documents

-For architects and project teams, here are some best practices for effective document coordination:
+For architects and project teams, here are some best practices to keep drawings and specs coordinated:

 Establish clear division of content: